 Michael Zürn (editor)

-Besides being Director of the Global Governance unit at the WZB Berlin Social Science Center and the editor of this blog, I am a Professor of International Relations at the Freie Universität Berlin and I serve on a number of boards.
+Besides being Director of the Global Governance unit at the WZB Berlin Social Science Center and the editor of this blog, I am a Professor of International Relations and the spokesperson for the Cluster of Excellence “Contestations of the Liberal Script (SCRIPTS) at the Free University of Berlin.
 I work on the emergence and functioning of inter- and supranational institutions, as well as on the normative tensions and political conflicts under which these developments unfold.
 In addition, my research interests are also related to authority, legitimacy, democracy, and conflict lines.
 My latest book, which I modestly titled A Theory of Global Governance.
-Authority, Legitimacy, and Contestation, will be published with Oxford University Press in March 2018.
+Authority, Legitimacy, and Contestation, was published with Oxford University Press in March 2018.
 When I am not writing, I prefer conversations about jazz and soccer, or rather – in order of preference – soccer and jazz.

-I am postdoctoral research fellow in the WZB’s Global Governance unit, and co-editor of the Orders Beyond Borders Blog.
+I was a postdoctoral research fellow in the WZB’s Global Governance unit, and co-editor of the Orders Beyond Borders Blog.
+Currently, I am a Vetretungsprofessorin at European University Viadrina.
 In my research, I focus on de-bordering processes of intrastate conflicts and questions of cosmopolitan responsibility in the world-political system.
 My theoretical background is a combination of modern system-theory, peace- and conflict studies, and IR-theories.
 What I particularly like about research is digging into a topic and theoretically unfolding the relevant social processes.

 I am a research fellow and doctoral candidate in the Junior Research Group “Global Humanitarian Medicine” at the WZB.
 The group explores transnational expert hierarchies in order to develop a transnational sociology of medicine.
 My research interests include global health politics, the political economy of international organizations, and international practice theory.